ukitgroup/mass-labeling/docs/cli/import.md

 #### Arguments

 * `--in` - path to the zipped dataset file.
 Default: `data/import/dataset.zip`.
-And default could be changed on _System_ tab of _Setting_ menu.
+And the default could be changed under the _System_ tab in the _Setting_ menu.

-Input file is a `zip` archive file, which contains the following:
+An input file is a zip archive file which contains the following:

 * `screenshots`
     * `0123456789abcdef01234567.jpg`
     * ...
 * `description.json`

-`screenshots` folder contains JPEG-images which are going to be shown to the assessors. `description.json` file consists of the `item` array.
+`screenshots` folder contains JPEG images which are going to be shown to the assessors. `description.json` file consists of the `item` array.
 Each `item` satisfies the following format:

 ```